What is INSIGHT and why was it set up?

 INSIGHT continues to work with HDRUK through a UK-wide ‘Hub Network and is part of the UK Health Data Research Alliance facilitated by HDRUK, which provides opportunities for influence and engagement across health data and the life sciences sector.

 We are committed to involving the public and patients in how INSIGHT works and its decision-making process.
 Find out more about our public and patient involvement and engagement.

 Our guiding principle is to benefit patients, the NHS and the wider public through the development of new insights in disease detection, diagnosis, treatments and personalised healthcare.

 We will achieve this by allowing trusted researchers to access high quality, large-scale and anonymised health data.
 This will allow them to use advanced analytics, including artificial intelligence, on many types of eye imaging and associated patient health records.

 This type of research is well established, and has already led to breakthroughs in a number of areas of medicine.
 Our aim is to encourage and accelerate this work, and ultimately transform the way eye disease and other associated conditions are diagnosed and managed.

 Our collaboration partners

-These partners bring together the leading expertise in eye care, health technology and data management.
-By combining expertise from the NHS, academia and commercial organisations, we have the ability to innovate and progress in a way that no single organisation, public or private, could achieve on its own.
+Our partnership brings together leading expertise in eye care and health technology enabling us to innovate and progress in a way that no single organisation, public or private, could achieve on its own.